RedPillAnalytics/gradle-confluent/README.md

    id "com.redpillanalytics.gradle-confluent" version "0.9.18"
 }
 ```
- Now we can use the Gradle `./gradlew tasks` command to see if anything has changed.
+ Now we can use the Gradle `./gradlew tasks` command to see the new tasks available under the **Confluent** Task Group:

  ```gradle
 Confluent tasks